 - Chemical peels are a non-invasive skin treatment

-- A peel can quickly reduce the appearance of fine lines and wrinkles
+- A peel can help reduce the appearance of fine lines and wrinkles

 Why chemical peels are popular (again)